 Store and Freeze

-You can store the dahi Bhalla in 3 ways:
+You can store the dahi Baray in 3 ways:

-Dahi Bhalla Batter: Yes, you can store the dahi Bhalla batter in refrigerator for 12 hours.
+Store Dahi Bara Batter: Yes, you can store the dahi Bara batter in refrigerator for 12 hours.
 Don’t store for long time otherwise it will loose the puffiness.
 Always give a good mix before frying the Bhalla.

-Baray (fritters): You can store them in refrigerator for 3 days.
+Store Baray (lentil fritters): You can store soaked baray in refrigerator for 3 days.
 Make sure, it’s soaked after frying and squeezed well before placing it the in refrigerator.

 When you need it, simply spray with water and microwave for 2 to 3 minutes.
 Otherwise, keep it on room temperature.